-As the proposals for a change to the ATM/ANS rules will be specific and affect only Regulation (EU) No 923/2012 and its associated AMC/GM, the interfaces will vary and therefore will be assessed for each proposal.
+As the proposals for a change to the ATCO licencing rules will be specific and affect only Regulation (EU) 2015/340 and its associated AMC/GM, the interfaces will vary and will therefore be assessed for each proposal.

-7. Profile and contribution of the rulemaking group
+7. Profile and contribution of the Rulemaking Group

-When the impact of the proposal is expected to be high, the standard rulemaking process will be followed.
-Consequently, EASA may set-up a rulemaking group, which would be composed by subject matter experts with relevant profile for the subject to be addressed.
+In case the regulatory activity follows the standard rulemaking procedure, EASA may establish a rulemaking group.
+Such group will be composed by experts relevant to the subject to be addressed.